 Acting for Singers: Day 1, Topic 4

 How would you finish the sentence above?
 What do your actions say the end of this sentence is?
 What do you think your most important asset is?
-Do you agree with the answer that comes to mind or is it an answer you think someone else would think is the correct answer?
+Do you agree with the answer that comes to mind?
+Is it an answer you think someone else would think is the correct answer?
 Let me share with you what my answer would be and why.

-There are a few convincing possible answers to what the most important asset is but I would choose imagination.
 Imagination is what makes an artist an artist.
-It is what makes it so the same opera can be performed for hundreds of years but still be as relevant and fresh as it was the first time it was performed.
-For me, without imagination, there isn’t much value for the performance besides being background music and even then it wouldn’t be particularly valuable.
+It’s what makes it so the same opera can be performed for hundreds of years but still be as relevant and fresh as it was the first time.
+For me, without imagination, there isn’t much value for the performance besides being background music; and even so, it wouldn’t be notable.
 Also, as a stage director trying to work with a performer who hasn’t nurtured their imagination and isn’t prepared to use their imagination but is waiting for me to feed them everything is a drag.
-It wastes time, it sucks the energy from a rehearsal and keeps a production from reaching its greatest potential.
-This great potential is reached when each artist contributes to the overall product that couldn’t be reached by one imagination alone.
+It wastes time, sucks the energy from a rehearsal, and keeps production from reaching its potential.
+This great potential happens when each artist contributes to the overall product that couldn’t happen by one imagination alone.